 Blue cheese is made all over the world.
 The products can be made from different types of milk, most common are products produced from cow’s milk.
 Blue cheese is produced by adding blue mould culture into the milk in the production process.
 Origin, milk type, milk quality, fat content, pasteurization level, place of maturation and more gives this product group very different taste, smell and texture.

-Combi Blue is a traditional made Danish blue where some milk fat has been substituted with vegetable fat in the production process.
+Combi Blue is a traditional made blue cheese analogue, where some milk fat has been substituted with vegetable fat in the production process.

 Different cheese types/product protections are to be found within the category: